-Community Community refers to the people who have a stake and interest in the Hawkesbury Local Government Area (LGA) this includes people who: live, work, study or conduct business in the LGA. visit, use or enjoy the services, facilities and public places located within the LGA.
-Community Engagement The involvement of the community in the decision making process of Council, where the community Stakeholder Individuals or groups who have an interest or are impacted by the decisions of Council, these may include business representatives, professional associations, local community groups, or other levels of Government and Government agencies.
+Community Community refers to the people who have a stake and interest in the Hawkesbury Local Government Area (LGA) this includes people who:

+live, work, study or conduct business in the LGA.

+visit, use or enjoy the services, facilities and public

+places located within the LGA.

+Community Engagement The involvement of the community in the decision making process of Council, where the community the decisions of Council, these may include business representatives, professional associations, local community groups, or other levels of Government and Government agencies.